-'''

-sudo dnf remove libvirt qemu-kvm edk2

-sudo dnf group install "Virtualization Host"

-sudo dnf install gemu-kvm virt-install virt-viewer
+sudo dnf group install "Virtualization Hypervisor" "Virtualization Tools" sudo dnf install virt-install virt-viewer

-'''

 (Recommended) Reboot the system to ensure that the virtualization packages and utilities were updated.

 After performing a system update, reboot the system to ensure that the system restarts with the latest packages.